heineborell/swe-for-ds/README.md

 to serve the iris predictor that we have previously trained.
 These frameworks make it very simple to setup web applications and are commonly used to serve machine learning predictions.
-We will not be setting up a front webpage that is viewable, but will focus on setting up GET and POST routes that respond via JSON which could be called by another application.
+We will not be setting up a frontend webpage that is viewable, but will focus on setting up `GET` and `POST` routes which could be called by another application and responsd via JSON.

 The two scripts are in the `serving` folder which has its own requirements, which also assumes that `someproject` has been installed in order to use the predictor.
 Ideally this would be in a separete repository with its own structure.
 Note that the structure of this directory does not use a `setup.py` file as we are not creating a package, but an application that is using packages.
+As such, we use a `requirements.txt` to capture dependencies.

 ## Flask

-The first, and more traditional web framework, is called [flask](https://flask.palletsprojects.com/en/2.2.x/).
+The first, and more traditional, web framework is called [flask](https://flask.palletsprojects.com/en/2.2.x/).
-It works by creating a flask application then adding routes to the application.
+As seen in the `flask_server.py` module, one creates a `Flask` object then adds routes to it.
 These routes are added by taking normal functions and then decorating them with `@app.get` or `@app.post` and making sure that they return an appropriate `Response` object.
+Functions which provide the logic for routes are often called _handlers_.

-Assuming that a `clf.pickle` file is present in `serving/artifact`, the flask serving can be run from within the `serving/` directory with the command
+Assuming that a `clf.pickle` file is present in `serving/artifact`, the flask server can be run from within the `serving/` directory with the command

 ```bash